entozoon/tank-from-earth/README.md

 ## Conclusions

-Omega2 is good enough to run a super slimline node server, only just but it does it.
-And mad power efficient too, I literally had it running for days on 6000mah, running motors on and off too.
-Nonetheless I'd probably try a Pi next for that slight speed advantage, as I had to optimise it like cray to place 99% of the processing overhead on the client.
+Omega2 is good enough to run a super slimline node server, only just but it does it - on it's own AP wifi network!
+Something that's pretty hard to achieve on similar things like ESP8266, or super tough on a Pi.

+And it's mad power efficient too, I literally had it running for days on 6000mah, running motors on and off too.
+Nonetheless I'd probably try a Pi next for that slight speed advantage (if AP mode is possible though I haven't managed it yet), as I had to optimise it like cray to place 99% of the processing overhead on the client.